 Visit the Museum of Illusions

-This interesting museum, just around the corner from Britanac square, is a great place for the young ones and all those adults that enjoy any kind of optical illusions.
+This exciting Museum of Illusions, just around the corner from Britanac square, is a great place for the young ones and all those adults that enjoy any kind of illusion.
 There are several rooms around the museum that have some sort of spatial illusion that can easily trick your brain.
-It’s quite fun museum to explore and one of the few that gets even more exciting with the camera (it’s allowed to take the photos of all the illusions).
+It’s quite fun museum to explore and one of a few that gets even more exciting with the camera so don’t forget to bring your phone.

 Take the Funicular Railway to the Upper Town